wordbit/wordbit/content/posts/the-seven-year-itch.md

 Each new iOS release requires more RAM to handle multitasking in the user interface and to keep everything running smoothly.

-The "S" year improvements usually bump up the RAM, and the XS is no exception - the iPhone X has 3 GB of RAM, while the iPhone XS has 4 GB.
+The "S" year improvements usually bump up the RAM, and the XS is no exception - the iPhone X has 3 GB of RAM, while the iPhone XS has 4 GB (double what the 6S has).

 Interestingly, all the newer models, including the iPhone 11, 12, and 13 also have 4 GB of RAM.
 Only the "Pro" models have 6GB.
 So, if the amount of RAM correlates to ongoing solid performance and future software support, the XS is in a great position.

 ### 5. It has the first 7 nanometre (nm) chip